louisblythe/louisblythe.github.io/_projects/2018-06-30-demo-project copy.md

 ---
-title: "Demo Project"
+title: 'Demo Project'
-subtitle: "This is a demo"
+subtitle: 'This is a demo'
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: "/images/demo/demo-square.jpg"
+featured_image: '/images/demo/demo-square.jpg'
 ---

 ![](/images/demo/demo-landscape.jpg)